-The Ridgeland Campus offers instruction of academic courses for university transfer and career technical programs that lead to employment following graduation.
-This campus houses the college's central office for Workforce Development programs and training which improve the skills of existing employees, prepare students for a different career, and ready students to enter the workforce.
+The Ridgeland Campus offers instruction of academic courses for university transfer as well as career technical programs that lead to employment following graduation.
+This campus also houses the college's central office for Workforce Development programs and training, which improve the skills of existing employees, equip students with skills for a new career, and prepare students to enter the workforce.